Xilinx/Vitis-Tutorials/docs/Pathway3/BuildingAnApplication.md

 ## Building the Software

-The software program is written in C/C++ and uses OpenCL™ API calls to communicate with and control the accelerated kernels.
+The software program is written in C/C++ and uses OpenCL™ API calls to communicate and control the accelerated kernels.
 It is built using the standard GCC compiler or using the `g++` compiler, which is a wrapper around GCC.
 Each source file is compiled to an object file (.o) and linked with the Xilinx runtime (XRT) shared library to create the executable.
 For details on GCC and associated command line options, refer to [Using the GNU Compiler Collection (GCC)](https://gcc.gnu.org/onlinedocs/gcc/).

 1. **Compiling the Software Program**